Man standing and grasping his lower back in discomfort

 lower back pain

-Acute, or short-term back pain typically lasts a few days to a few weeks.
-It usually resolves within a few days with self-care, and there is no residual loss of function.
-However, in some cases, it may take a few months for the symptoms to completely disappear.
+Acute, or short-term back pain lasts a few days to a few weeks.
+It tends to resolve within a few days with self-care and there is no residual loss of function.
+In some cases a few months are required for the symptoms to disappear.

-On the other hand, chronic back pain is defined as pain that persists for 12 weeks or longer, even after an initial injury or underlying cause of acute low back pain has been treated.
-It’s important to note that the presence of persistent pain does not always indicate a medically serious underlying cause or one that can be easily identified and treated.
-While treatment can successfully relieve chronic low back pain in some cases, there are instances where the pain continues despite medical and surgical intervention.
+Chronic back pain is defined as pain that continues for 12 weeks or longer, even after an initial injury or underlying cause of acute low back pain has been treated.
+Even if pain persists, it does not always mean there is a medically serious underlying cause or one that can be easily identified and treated.
+In some cases, treatment successfully relieves chronic low back pain, but in other cases pain continues despite medical and surgical treatment.

 What can we do to relieve lower back pain during lockdown?